sinhp/sinhp.github.io/_teaching/2017-spring-team-project.md

       </p>
 * Activities:
    * Supervising projects
-   * Helping students in the lab
+   * Helping students in the Lab on an individual basis
    * Meeting students in office hours